abdawone/Best-README-Template/README.md

    ```
 ##### Create python virtual environments
 It can be preferable to not mix python modules packages between different instances of Odoo or with your system.
 You can use virtualenv to create isolated Python environments.
-The module used to create and manage virtual environments is called venv. venv will usually install the most recent version of Python that you have available.
-If you have multiple versions of Python on your system, you can select a specific Python version by running python3 or whichever version you want.
-To create a virtual environment, decide upon a directory where you want to place it, and run the venv module as a script with the directory path:

 ```sh
    $ python3 -m venv ibel-env
    ```